The XPan back

 - 18-notch frame spacing disc.
 Laser-cut spring steel.
 Replaces the 9-notch OEM disc inside the 645 Pro back's frame spacing assembly.

 - Gate mask.
-Two-material hybrid (self-adhesive vinyl base plus rigid masking strips) that reshapes the film gate from full 645 to half-frame.
+Two-material hybrid (self-adhesive vinyl base plus rigid PET masking strips) that reshapes the film gate from full 645 to the panoramic frame.
+The PET strips are intentionally oversized and fit-to-back: test-fit first, then trim or sand the short ends only if they bow.

 - Viewfinder overlay.
 So the camera shows you what you're actually capturing, not the unmasked 645 frame.